prismv/DB48X-on-DM42/doc/calc-help/equations.md

 * `mY`: Mass of product neutral atom `X` (In SI: u)
 * `MW`: Mass weight (dim.: mass/mol, in SI: g/mol)
 * `N`: Number of nuclide at time `t` ([Radioactivity](#Radioactivity)), or Number of neutron ([Nuclear Physics](#Nuclear Physics))
+* `nn`: Number of neutrons produced in a fission reaction
 * `N0`: Initial number of nuclide
 * `Q`: Reaction energy of a nuclear reaction (dim.: energy, in SI: MeV)
 * `Qα`: Reaction energy of an α decay (dim.: energy, in SI: MeV)